quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/Materials-Science-and-Engineering-An-Introduction/msei_part17_6.12_DesignSafe.md

 :p What is the modulus of elasticity, and when is it used?
 ??x
-The modulus of elasticity (E) is the measure of a material's stiffness, defined as the ratio of stress to strain in the linear elastic range:
+The modulus of elasticity (E) is the measure of a material's stiffness, defined as the ratio of stress to strain in the linear elastic range:$\sigma = E \epsilon$

-\(\sigma = E \epsilon\)

 It is used to describe how much stress is required to produce a unit strain within the elastic limit.